The Best Cycling in Maine…

 Portland, Maine’s popularity as a place to live and visit is due to its charm, food, arts scene, and access to outdoor recreation.
 Casco Bay provides unlimited opportunities to enjoy the ocean while many lakes and mountains are within an easy drive.
-Portland has a very active bike culture and many great places to ride.
+Portland has a very active bike culture and many great places to ride — this is some of the best cycling found anywhere in Maine.
 Here is a list of popular cycling routes.

 Great for Families with Children

 The Eastern Promenade Trail.
 The eastern prom trail runs for 2.1 miles each way along the shores of Casco Bay and then connects to the Back Cove Trail (this loop trail is 3.5 miles in length).
 The entire ride is on bike paths and along the water.

 This ride follows the shore of Casco Bay to Portland’s Lighthouses, through the farmland of Cape Elizabeth with an optional ride to Portland area beaches.
 Detailed route notes are available from the State of Maine’s bike tour site or if you are seeking a guided and van supported tour check out Summer Feet Cycling’s 5 Lighthouse Tour.

 The East Coast Greenway is a 2500 mile route from the Canadian border to Key West.
 The goal is for the route to be entirely on bike paths.
 The route is mapped and well signed and provides the opportunity to explore south of Portland.
 You ride the Greenway (out and back) down to Old Orchard Beach, a beautiful beach surrounded by an outdoor arcade and carnival type games about 40 miles round trip.
 Looking for a longer ride?
 Cycle all the way down to Kennebunkport about 85 miles round trip.
 Route notes are available from the East Coast Greenway Website.